kabingusam/alx-higher_level_programming/0x00-python-hello_world/README.md

-0x00.
+# 0x00.
 Python - Hello, World
+instructions:

 Python Scripts : First line of all your files should be exactly #!/usr/bin/python3

 Shell Scripts : First line of all your files should be exactly #!/bin/bash